Genially/plugins/README.md

 ## Where to go next

-Head over to (the wiki on the plugin-docs repo)[https://github.com/Genially/plugins/wiki], where we have some more in-depth documentation about the Plugins api.
+Head over to [the wiki](https://github.com/Genially/plugins/wiki), where we have some more in-depth documentation about the Plugins API.